The naming has changed a bit for this mattress, but the story remains the same. This is a firm, supportive, cooling mattress at an affordable price.

 Surprisingly, the Allswell Luxe Hybrid mattress limits motion very well.
 Typically beds that incorporate coils are not as good as all-foam mattresses in terms of deadening movement because of the bounce the coils provide.
 However, that’s not the case here.

-The Allswell Luxe mattress easily passed our test.
-As you can see in the video above, we placed a half-full glass of water on end of the bed and then started rolling/walking around on the other end and we barely noticed any movement in the glass.
+The Allswell Luxe mattress passed our tests.
+We placed a half-full glass of water on end of the bed and then started rolling/walking around on the other end and we barely noticed any movement in the glass.

 It was quite impressive.
 Overall, if you or your partner move around or get up a lot during the middle of the night, I don’t think you’ll have to worry about waking each other up.